agl-alexglopez/ccc/INSTALL.md

 ## Alternative Builds

-You may wish to use a different compiler and toolchain than what your system default specifies.
+You may wish to use a different compiler and tool chain than what your system default specifies.
 Review the `CMakePrests.json` file for different compilers.

 ```zsh
 make gcc-rel [OPTIONAL/INSTALL/PATH]